lampix-org/lampixjs-core/docs/app-dev/lampixjs/api/getLampixInfo.md

 #### Returns

-(`Promise<void>`): A promise that fulfills with a plain descriptor object with the following properties:
+(`Promise<LampixInfo>`): A promise that fulfills with a plain descriptor object with the following properties:

 * `id` (_string_): Unique ID for Lampix or simulation
 * `version` (_string_): Current version of Lampix or the simulator